 Your business should already have a regular, and ideally growing number of loyal customers.
 Having a stable flow of customers indicates that there is an ongoing demand for your product or service.

 The best type of customers to have are repeat customers.
 Having repeat customers proves that customers are happy and satisfied with your offerings.
-Additionally, your business becomes more stable due to the recurring revenue
+Additionally, your business becomes more stable due to the recurring revenue from repeat customers.

 Your customers want your business to grow